 Everyone has made me feel so welcome, it’s a truly inclusive club.
-There’s a great range of coach led sessions each week which makes it easier to fit it in around family and work commitments, and no one puts you under any pressure.
+There’s a great range of coach-led sessions each week which makes it easier to fit it in around family and work commitments, and no one puts you under any pressure.
 So far, I’ve managed to make it work and can definitely see the sessions paying off.
 I like the structured and diverse training, which has been tailored to me and uploaded to my own Training Peaks app.
-At some point, we’ve all been culprits of poor training which has lead to injury or sub optimal performance.
+At some point, we’ve all been culprits of poor training which has lead to injury or sub-optimal performance.
 BTS has definitely given me a quality over quantity approach, which means I keep everything in check and dare I say it enjoyable (well, as much as you can enjoy repeatedly running up a hill, or flat out on an FTP test).
-I’ve learnt loads in the 6 months since I joined; sessions to determine my FTP and CSS, run clinics led by experienced coaches, and advice on kit (there’s a gadget geek in all of us!).
+I’ve learnt loads in the 6 months since I joined; sessions to determine my FTP and CSS, run clinics led by experienced coaches, and advice on the kit (there’s a gadget geek in all of us!).
 There’s also a great social side which definitely makes everything a lot more fun and balances out the hard sessions.
-The highlight event without doubt is Captains challenge which this year was led by Gemma and Chris; a frenzied morning of activity, competing as four-person relay teams against a number of other local Tri clubs.
+The highlight event, without doubt, is Captains challenge which this year was led by Gemma and Chris; a frenzied morning of activity, competing as four-person relay teams against a number of other local Tri clubs.
 Loads of banter, too much cake, what a blast.

 Which sessions do you attend?

 There’s a couple of sessions that I try to do each week; Tuesday run club and Thursday swim club.
 Both are really great sessions and I really enjoy catching up with everyone and pushing myself a bit.
 I try to do the occasional bike ride on a Saturday morning but weekends aren’t easy given family commitments, so I join the ride outs when I can.
 During race season there’s always a few more things going on, I try to cram in as much as I can.
-There’s always impromptu meet-ups at Bray Lake which are fun, and on a good day Stephanie brings cake, what’s not to love.
+There are always impromptu meet-ups at Bray Lake which are fun, and on a good day, Stephanie brings cake, what’s not to love.

 I’ve come from a running background so will always have a close affection with that, plus it’s probably the easiest to fit in when you’re busy.
 However, I’m definitely enjoying the swimming.
 There’s something about swimming in a lake early morning or early evening that can’t be beaten.
-I’ve worked hard on my swimming this year and its definitely an area where I’ve seen improvement, and hopefully that will continue next season!
+I’ve worked hard on my swimming this year and it’s definitely an area where I’ve seen improvement, and hopefully, that will continue next season!
 So yep, I never thought I’d say this but swimming is my favourite discipline.

 Areas to work on in 2020?